Perhaps all three, in some measure.

 So far, however, I’ve seen nothing to suggest that the movement is anti-democratic.
 The term “cult” is problematic, so you take you pick.
 It’s a derogatory term which in this case has some warrant.

-In my memory banks I has traces of Mahesh having a poor attitude to women.
+In my memory banks I have traces of Mahesh having a poor attitude to women.
 FWIW this was confirmed at the beginning of this YouTube which is very negative about his life and work and carries a Christian message at the end.

 One thing is for sure, he made mountains of money.